Uh oh. People are talking about the agile content review process again.

 They are experts in their respective fields and their time and recommendations have to be properly managed.
 Without a sound content review process in place, getting in contact with these people can be haphazard and ultimately unsuccessful.

-Although generally an external stakeholder, these experts can even be in-house team members.
-Such as engineers, experienced designers, expert marketers, CEO, etc. You get the gist.
+Although generally external stakeholders, these experts can even be in-house team members like engineers, experienced designers, expert marketers, CEO, etc. You get the gist.